 Summary: The configuration file contains important settings for your project.
-Some of the values you set here affect - especially the product, platform, audience, and version - the display and functionality of the theme.
+Some of the values you set here affect the display and functionality of the theme.

 Importance of Configuration File

 The configuration file serves important functions with single sourcing.
 For each site output, you create a unique configuration file for that output.